Rubbish and recycling

 What should I do with clinical or hazardous waste?

-We collect clinical waste from homes free of charge.
+We can collect clinical waste from homes but a charge will be incurred.
 Clinical waste includes incontinence pads, stoma bags and dressings.

 Call Great Yarmouth Services Ltd for advice if you have clinical waste that is contaminated with blood borne matter.
 If you have incontinence items, including incontinence pads, urinary catheter bags/tubes and stoma bags these should be double-bagged and placed in your black rubbish bin.